Blair Adams

-Blair Vincent Adams (born 8 September 1991) is an English professional footballer who plays as a left back for club North Shields.
+Blair Vincent Adams (born 8 September 1991) is an English professional footballer who plays as a left back for North Shields.
 His professional career dates back to 2010 since which time he has played with teams including Brentford, Northampton Town, Coventry City, Mansfield Town, Cambridge United, and Gateshead.
 Over his career he has made over 100 appearances in the English Football League and played in more than 300 matches overall.

 Career

 Adams graduated from Sunderland's academy in summer 2010.
 He was given the squad number 34 during his first professional season and was the reserves' leading appearance-maker in 2010–11, playing 24 games.

 On 8 September 2011, Adams moved to Brentford on loan until 7 December and on 5 October, he scored his first ever professional goal against Charlton Athletic in the Football League Trophy.
 With seven appearances, Adams return to Sunderland from a loan spell.